 That struck me as odd, but I figured the bellboy had returned at some point during the night and let himself in to retrieve it.
 I can’t remember if the door had a chain lock, but in any event I had neglected to lock it.
 I dressed for the day, grabbed my wallet from the table, and went downstairs to get breakfast.
 The breakfast was served from a buffet table, cafeteria-style.
 When I went to pay the cashier, I pulled out my wallet and glanced inside.
 It was completely empty.
 I’d been cleaned out.

-Not only did I lose a few hundred dollars that night, the theft had thrown a serious monkey wrench into my work plans.
-There were no credit-card advances or ATMs at the time, and I was going to have to wait for Vienna to wire me some extra cash.
+Not only did I lose a few hundred dollars that night, the theft had thrown a monkey wrench into my work plans.
+There were no credit-card advances or ATMs at that time, and I was going to have to wait for Vienna to wire me some extra cash.

 My trusty fixer, Arnold, arrived at the hotel shortly after all this happened and agreed to help me file a police report.
-The funny thing is, we didn’t have to leave the hotel to do this.
-The nearest “police station,” Arnold said, was located in the hotel basement (or along a corridor off the lobby; I can’t remember exactly).
-The officer on duty (or whoever he was) patiently typed out my report (on a manual typewriter that looked at least 40 years old) and earnestly told me they’d search high and low for the culprit.
+The funny thing is, we never had to leave the hotel to do this.
+The nearest “police station,” Arnold said, was located in the hotel basement (or along a corridor, off the lobby; I can’t remember exactly).
+The officer on duty (or whoever he was) patiently typed out my report (on a manual typewriter that looked to be at least 40 years old) and earnestly told me they’d search high and low for the culprit.
 I'm pretty sure he promptly forgot all about it, and that he and Arnold enjoyed a good laugh together afterward.

-The police station I was taken to likely belonged to the party or to the intelligence services.
-Under such high-level scrutiny, it seems inconceivable in retrospect to think that a rogue bellboy could steal something.
+The "police station" I was taken to likely belonged to the party or to the intelligence services.
+Under such high-level scrutiny, in retrospect it seems inconceivable to think a rogue bellboy could steal something.
 More likely, the authorities were simply tripping me up or telling me in their own way that I wasn’t welcome.